Introduction of the Bundesliga

 The Introduction of the Bundesliga was the long-debated step of establishing a top-level association football league in Germany in 1963.
 The new league, the Bundesliga, played its first season in 1963–64 and continues to be the highest league in the country.
 Its introduction reduced the number of first division teams in Germany from 74 to 16 and finally eliminated the problem of the top-teams having to play uncompetitive teams in regional leagues.

-While the league was only finally introduced in 1963, plans and suggestions for a national league date back as far as the early 1930s, when a Reichsliga was proposed.
+While the league was introduced in 1963, plans and suggestions for a national league date back as far as the early 1930s, when a Reichsliga was proposed.
 The process of forming such a league went hand-in-hand with the discussion over professionalism in German football.
 While a limited form of professionalism was approved in 1932 it was, because of the rise of the Nazis to power in 1933, not implemented until after the Second World War.